section-engineering-education/engineering-education/content/articles/build-a-contact-form-with-php/index.md

 ### Sending Email with PHP Mailer and Google Gmail SMTP server

-In other to send an email with Google Gmail we would need to have a Google account.
+In order to send an email with Google Gmail we  need to have a Google account.
 If you don't have one, follow this [link](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp) to create a new Google account.

 #### Download PHP mailer